22dylan/LandMarket-HazardConsequence/book/intro.md

 ## Funding

-This work was funded by the cooperative agreement 70NANB15H044 between the National Institute of Standards and Technology (NIST) and Colorado State University through a subaward to Oregon State University.
-The content expressed in this book are the views of the authors and do not necessarily represent the opinions or views of NIST or the U.S Department of Commerce.
+We acknowledge funding in part through Oregon Sea Grant under award no. NA18OAR170072 (CDFA no. 11.417) from NOAA’s National Sea Grant College Program, US Department of Commerce, and by appropriations made by the Oregon State Legislature; the cooperative agreement 70NANB15H044 between the National Institute of Standards and Technology (NIST) and Colorado State University through a subaward to Oregon State University; and the National Science Foundation through award NSF-2103713.
+The content expressed in this paper are the views of the authors and do not necessarily represent the opinions or views of the U.S Department of Commerce, NIST, or NSF.